-In June 2014, we issued \$400.0 million in aggregate principal amount of 1.50% convertible senior notes due June 1, 2021.
-Effective December 1, 2020, until the close of business on the second scheduled trading day immediately preceding the June 1, 2021 maturity date, holders may surrender their Notes for conversion regardless of whether any of the other specified conditions for conversion have been satisfied.
-Upon conversion, we will pay the holders cash for the principal amount outstanding and the incremental conversion value will be settled in shares.
-Concurrent with the issuance of the Notes, we entered into the Note Hedges and sold the Warrants.
-These separate transactions were completed to reduce our exposure to potential dilution upon conversion of the Notes.
+In April 2021, we issued \$315.0 million in aggregate principal amount of 0.25% convertible senior notes due April 15, 2026.
+Prior to January 15, 2026, the 2021 Notes will be convertible only upon the occurrence of certain events and during certain periods, and will be convertible thereafter at any time until the close of business on the second scheduled trading day immediately preceding the maturity date of the 2021 Notes.
+Upon conversion of the 2021 Notes, holders will receive cash up to the aggregate principal amount, with any remainder to be settled with cash or common stock, or a combination thereof, at our election.
+Concurrent with the issuance of the 2021 Notes, we entered into capped call transactions with certain counterparties.
+These separate transactions were completed to reduce our exposure to potential dilution upon conversion of the 2021 Notes.

-The Notes have a fixed annual interest rate of 1.50% and therefore do not have interest rate risk exposure.
-However, the fair values of the Notes are subject to interest rate risk, market risk, and other factors due to the convertible feature.
-The fair values of the Notes are also affected by our common stock price.
-Generally, the fair values of Notes will increase as interest rates fall and/or our common stock price increases, and decrease as interest rates rise and/or our common stock price decreases.
-Changes in the fair values of the Notes do not impact our financial position, cash flows, or results of operations due to the fixed nature of the debt obligations.
-We do not carry the Notes at fair value on our consolidated balance sheet, but we report the fair value of the Notes for disclosure purposes.
+The 2021 Notes have a fixed annual interest rate of 0.25% and therefore do not have interest rate risk exposure.
+However, the fair values of the 2021 Notes are subject to interest rate risk, market risk, and other factors due to the convertible feature.
+The fair values of the 2021 Notes are also affected by our common stock price.
+Generally, the fair values of the 2021 Notes will increase as interest rates fall and/or our common stock price increases, and decrease as interest rates rise and/or our common stock price decreases.
+Changes in the fair values of the 2021 Notes do not impact our financial position, cash flows, or results of operations due to the fixed nature of the debt obligations.
+We do not carry the 2021 Notes at fair value on our consolidated balance sheet, but we report the fair value of the 2021 Notes for disclosure purposes.

 On June 29, 2017, we entered into the 2017 Credit Agreement with certain lenders and terminated our prior credit agreement.
-The 2017 Credit Agreement provides for \$725.0 million of senior secured credit facilities, comprised of the \$425.0 million 2017 Term Loan maturing on June 29, 2024 and the \$300.0 million 2017 Revolving Credit Facility maturing on June 29, 2022, subject to increase and reduction from time to time according to the terms of the 2017 Credit Agreement.
+The 2017 Credit Agreement provides for \$725.0 million of senior secured credit facilities, comprised of the \$425.0 million 2017 Term Loan maturing on June 29, 2024 and the \$300.0 million 2021 Revolving Credit Facility maturing on April 6, 2026, subject to increase and reduction from time to time according to the terms of the 2017 Credit Agreement.

 Interest rates on loans under the 2017 Credit Agreement are periodically reset, at our option, at either a Eurodollar Rate or an ABR rate (each as defined in the 2017 Credit Agreement), plus in each case a margin.
 The margin for the 2017 Term loan is fixed at 2.00% for Eurodollar loans, and 1.00% for ABR loans.
 For loans under the Revolving Credit Facility, the margin is determined by reference to our Consolidated Total Debt to Consolidated EBITDA (each as defined in the 2017 Credit Agreement) leverage ratio.
-As of January 31, 2021, we have \$410.1 million of outstanding term loan borrowings.
-As of January 31, 2021, the interest rate on our term loan borrowings was 2.14%.
+To partially mitigate risks associated with the variable interest rate on our 2017 Term Loan, in April 2018, we executed a pay-fixed, receive-variable interest rate swap agreement, which was originally set to expire on June 29, 2024.
+On April 13, 2021, we paid \$16.5 million to the counterparty to early-settle the interest rate swap agreement as our interest rate risk exposure had been significantly reduced as we repaid \$309.0 million of our 2017 Term Loan, reducing the outstanding balance to \$100.0 million as of January 31, 2022.
+As of January 31, 2022, the interest rate on our term loan borrowings was 2.10%.